 Obviously, that didn’t happen.

 I still love a good story, though.
 I love watching a good story on the big screen.
 I love reading a good story.
 I love hearing a good story.
-I love telling a good story.
+I heard some amazing stories while I worked the backcountry of Philmont Scout Ranch during the summers of 1995 and 1996.
+And I think some of that rubbed off on me because I love telling a good story.

 And that’s why Life in the Fishbowl exists.
 Not because I’m a great storyteller, but because I just can’t stop telling stories.